Stephen is Stoned in Acts 7:54-60 Bible study lesson.

 The Stoning of Stephen and the Persecuted Church

-The verses above are short in length, massive in content.
-As the story of the New Testament unfolds we see that Stephen is stoned for the very same reason Jesus was put to death – blasphemy.
+The verses above are short in length, but massive in content.
+As the story of the New Testament unfolds, we find that Stephen is stoned for one of the reasons Jesus was put to deathblasphemy.
+In this story, blasphemy refers to the act of speaking against or disrespecting God or religious beliefs.

-Stephen ever uttered similar words as Christ.
+At the end, Stephen even uttered similar words as Christ (Luke 23:34).
 He asked forgiveness for those who were killing him.
 Why?
 Because he knew they did not realize what they were doing.

-In the United States people are criticizing Christians as “narrow minded” because of their belief.
-These are mostly prosecuted by misdemeanors such as refusal to carry out laws conflicting with the Christian religion.
+In the United States people are criticizing Christians as “narrow minded” because of their beliefs.
+Misdemeanors such as refusing to obey laws in conflict with Christian beliefs are the most common prosecutions.

-In some cases, believers are actually going to jail because they refuse to let the state contradict what the Bible teaches.
+In some cases, believers go to jail because they refuse to let the state contradict what the Bible teaches.
 I never thought I’d see this day come.
+Specific laws that Christians often refuse to obey include those related to same-sex marriage, abortion, and contraception.
+These issues often clash with deeply held religious beliefs and moral convictions, leading to clashes between religious freedom and secular laws.

-Then, there are the horrendous acts being committed against Christians abroad which are condoned by our own government.
+Then, we read about horrendous acts committed against Christians abroad, condoned by our own government.

 Thousands of Christians are being wounded and killed around the globe as we speak.
 Men, women and children cry out with no hope of escape.